Estimated reading time: 27 minutes

 18. Invest in Your Clothes to Create Emotional Bonds

+The fast fashion stats and facts never cease to surprise.
 In the past 20 years, clothing utilization (the number of times a garment is worn) has decreased by 36%.
 At the same time, the amount of clothing produced has doubled.
-These stats aren’t encouraging – but there are things we can do in order to curb our appetite for new clothes.
+These fashion industry stats that reveal the problem of excessive production and mindless consumption aren’t encouraging – but there are things we can do in order to curb our appetite for new clothes.
+Slow fashion is all about not treating your clothes as disposable.
 The more you invest in your clothes, the less likely you are to throw them away after a few wears.
 There is a wide variety of things you can invest in the garments you wear, from money to time, dedication, skill and memories.

-- Learn to sew or knit – creating clothes with your own hands will establish an emotional investment in your garments.
+- Learn to sew or knit.
+Making clothes with your own hands will establish an emotional investment in your garments.

 19. Watch Your Washing and Avoid Waste

-Greenpeace reports that between 60 to 80% of a garment’s environmental impact is a direct result of laundering.
+Slow fashion and cheap materials do not get along.
+Greenpeace reports that between 60 to 80% of a garment’s environmental impact with toxic chemicals is a direct result of laundering.
 Fact is, synthetic materials such as nylon or polyester leach tiny microplastics into the water supply when washing a load in the washing machine.
-These microfibers end up anywhere from the air to the water we drink, soil, and table salt.
+The textile waste ends up anywhere from the air to the water we drink, soil, and table salt.
 Moreover, besides the substantial positive impact on the environment, washing your clothes less will help them maintain their original shape for longer – which aligns with the prolonged wear principle of slow fashion.